lgbtqia-online-experiences/lgbtqia-online-experiences.github.io/_pages/youtube.md

 Before beginning, please make sure you have:
 - completed the survey or signed up for the study
 - read the information on the Data Donation page
-- access to your Instagram account
+- access to your YouTube account

 ## How it works